Grevillea rivularis: Description

-Grevillea rivularis is a dense, spreading shrub that typically grows to a height of 1–2.5 m and wide, though it may reach up to across.
+Grevillea rivularis is a dense, spreading shrub that typically grows to a height of 1–2.5 m and 2-3 m wide, though it may reach up to 6 m across.
 Its branchlets are reddish, angular, mainly glabrous or with a few appressed hairs.

-Its leaves are divided, long and wide, with 3 to 9 lobes, each further divided with 3 to 5 linear to narrowly triangular lobes 10–30 mm long, 1–2.5 mm wide and sharply pointed.
+Its leaves are divided, 3-6 cm long and wide, with 3 to 9 lobes, each further divided with 3 to 5 linear to narrowly triangular lobes 10–30 mm long, 1–2.5 mm wide and sharply pointed.
 The edges of the leaflets are rolled under, almost enclosing the lower surface apart from the midvein.
 The flowers are arranged in downturned clusters on one side of a rachis 50–60 mm long.

 It produces 'toothbrush-like' inflorescences with 12-30 individual flowers each, growing on one side along a floral rachis originating from the end of a branchlet.
 The flowers are glabrous, cream-coloured, later pearly pink or grey, the pistil 27–32 mm long.
 Flowering occurs from September to April and the fruit is shaggy hairy follicle 8–10 mm long.